 The Plan Commission shall certify its recommendation by resolution to the Town Council within ten (10) business days of its decision.
 The Administrative Officer, or his or her designee, shall forward to the Town Council appropriate copies of the Plan Commission certified decision.

-Town Council Meeting
+(J) Town Council Meeting

 The Town Council shall hold a meeting and vote on the proposed Planned Unit Development district ordinance (re-zoning) within 90 days of its certification by the Plan Commission.